 - Application fee: $30

-Calculations are based on the current tuition rate of $700 per credit hour.
+Calculations are based on the current tuition rate of $730 per credit hour.
 Tuition rates are subject to change each academic year in the fall semester.

 NTDP Frequently Asked Questions

 For graduate course work there is limited aid available.
 The most common source is low interest government loans as well as tax credits for interest on educational loans or for education.